ctm-community/patchwreck-2-datapacks/README.md

 - [x] 161 91 69 missing spawner

 ### Final Compiling
-- [ ] Remove backup wool chest
+- [x] Remove backup wool chest
 - [x] Ensure wool is in all woolboxes!
-- [ ] Make sure all heads are working in the lobby
+- [x] Make sure all heads are working in the lobby
-- [ ] Add resource pack name, icon, and description
+- [x] Add resource pack name, icon, and description
-- [ ] Adjust file name, level name, and icon
+- [x] Adjust file name, level name, and icon
-- [ ] Delete nether
+- [x] Delete nether+end
-- [ ] Trim the world
+- [x] Trim the world

 ### Miscellaneous
-- [ ] Add a system for dead players to teleport to one another
-- [ ] Refine and finish credits
+- [x] Refine and finish credits

 ### We didn't do it in the end
 - [ ] Add more torches + coal (maybe some to mine near monument?)